-Democrats To Offer Deal On Border To End Shutdown
+Senate to Vote On Measures To End Shutdown

 But it's not clear if Trump would sign off on the offer.

-Some 800,000 federal employees will miss their second paycheck this week because of the shutdown
+Some 800,000 federal employees will miss their second paycheck this week because of the shutdown.
+Many have been have been visiting food pantries set up in several cities.

+In an interview on CNBC Thursday, Commerce Secretary Wilbur Ross said "I don't quite understand why" federal workers are going to food banks, suggesting they apply for loans to make ends meet until they receive back pay.
+"There is really not a good excuse" for why the affected workers face what Ross termed "a liquidity crisis."

+Five former secretaries of Homeland Security, including John Kelly, President Trump's first secretary who also served as chief of staff, wrote a letter to Congress and the President urging they end the shutdown.